 Our first in-human studies in ATTR are expected to take place in patients with ATTR who have started to exhibit symptoms related to amyloid deposition.
 The primary objective of these studies will be to show that the therapy can be delivered safely to the patient.
 A secondary objective will be to identify early indicators of efficacy, which may include reductions in TTR protein levels in blood.
-We expect that the results of our preclinical studies, and discussions with the U.S. Food and Drug Administration ("FDA"), the European Medicines Agency ("EMA") and other relevant regulatory agencies as well as patient advocacy groups will be important in informing our trial design.
-Pursuant to our collaboration agreement, we and Regeneron entered into a co-development and co-promotion agreement directed to the first collaboration target, TTR, under which we will be the clinical and commercial lead.
+We expect that the results of our preclinical studies, and discussions with the FDA, the European Medicines Agency ("EMA") and other relevant regulatory agencies as well as patient advocacy groups will be important to inform our clinical trial design.
+Pursuant to our collaboration agreement with Regeneron, we and Regeneron entered into a Co-Development and Co-Promotion ("Co/Co") agreement directed to the first collaboration target, TTR (the "ATTR Co/Co") agreement, under which the parties share development costs and worldwide commercial profits, and for which we are the clinical and commercial lead.
+Pursuant to the ATTR Co/Co agreement, Regeneron funded approximately 50% of the program's development costs through 2019.
+Starting June 2020 and thereafter, Regeneron will share approximately 25% of worldwide development costs and commercial profits for the ATTR program.
+For more information regarding our collaboration with Regeneron, see the section below entitled "Collaborations - Regeneron Pharmaceuticals, Inc."